 So, if you’re looking to create strong engagement, are there certain words you should use?
 Words suggesting urgency are good…such as “soon”, “limited”, “don’t miss”.
 Also, action words are generally good such as “explore”, “enjoy”.

 10 The importance of A/B testing your push campaigns

 A/B testing is straightforward.
 You start with a message, message A, and change one variable in it, to create test message B, and push it out to similar segments of your user base, ideally selected at random.
 The variable which you change could be a word in your copy, the image you use if you are using rich notifications, the percentage off on an offer, or the timing when a user receives the message.

-Afterwards you can analyse the data and conclude which message was more successful and use this information for future campaigns.
+Afterward you can analyze the data and conclude which message was more successful and use this information for future campaigns.